 I’m not… it just happens while I’m out and about.
 Ultimately, my camera footage may include drivers offending against other drivers, pedestrians offending against other pedestrians; it may have footage of a robbery.
-I’ll report anything I see on the footage I feel should be reported.
+I’ll report anything I see (note my first criterion above) I feel should be reported.
 It is there to improve the safety of everyone, not just me, and not just against drivers.

 Addendum January 2021: I find I have reduced what I report a lot.
 Based on feedback from Essex police much what I believe to be close will not merit action, if you look at this page you’ll see videos of things that have gone no further.
-Obviously, there is subjectivity in all this.
+Obviously, there is subjectivity in all this – and there does seem to be inconsistency within the police regarding what gets actioned and what doesn’t.
 It may not lead to any physical harm but the standard of driving is still poor…

 My main criteria these days is how I reacted at the time.
 I hope I don’t become too desensitised to things…

 Addendum March 2021: I now have three cameras: a helmet, front handlebar and seat stem mounted.
 I recently repositioned my front camera to record behind me/to the side.
 This really illustrates how close vehicles can be which isn’t always picked up by a front viewing or rear viewing only camera.
 It records the actual pass – something you don’t get with just a front and rear camera – and you may be able to get a glimpse of the driver!
 If you are considering running cameras I would recommend one in this position.

 “Where do we park?” is one of those questions I hear a lot when planning a trip.
 Needing to know where one can park their car is important but focussing on it also implies a car dependency – at no point has the idea of NOT driving been considered.